 Your surgeon may recommend several post-op scar minimisation protocols

 You can combine scar treatment protocols with other scar management modalities

 Remember that everyone is different and scar formation isn’t fully predictable or controllable, even though there’s a lot you CAN do to help minimise their appearance.

 Again, what you do matters.
-It’s critical that you DO NOT SMOKE – otherwise your surgery result, your healing and your overall health may be compromised.
-So what YOU do POST-OP is just as important as what your Surgeon does to help you get a great scar result
+It’s critical that you do not smoke.
+Otherwise, you may compromise your surgery result, your healing and your overall health.
+So what you do post-op is just as important as what your surgeon does to help you get a great scar result